 - 1. Select an image on your page - 2.
 Choose Link on the Image Properties toolbar - 3.
 Select a page, blog post or attachment, or enter an external URL (see below for how to link to particular types of content) - 4.
-Choose Insert

-- Insert a text link

-Other ways to do this
+Choose Insert to do this

-- Insert an image link
+- Insert a text linkOther ways - Insert an image link

 - Modify a link

 - Remove a link

 - Link to specific types of content

 - Link to Confluence pages from other websites

 - Link to a comment

 - Using shortcut links